SonjaWisnotavailable/firstproject/README.md

   ## Frameworks, Libraries and Programs Used:

-  1 Github was to used to save and store code.
+  - Github was to used to save and store code.
-  2 Google Fonts was used to import fonts for my website.
+  - Google Fonts was used to import fonts for my website.
-  3 Iconography was imported from Font Awesome.
+  - Iconography was imported from Font Awesome.
-  4 W3C was used to learn and implement code.
+  - W3 schools was used to learn and implement code.
-  5 Balsamiq was used to create the basic wireframe design of the website.
+  - Balsamiq was used to create the basic wireframe design of the website.